ufrgs-hyman/meican/README.md

 ##INSTALLATION GUIDE

+####Option 1

+Use the MEICAN Installer for Ubuntu (tested on 14.04).

+####Option 2

+Follow the steps detailed below.

-The following steps were performed on an Ubuntu 14.04.
+This configuration was tested and performed on Ubuntu 14.04.

 #####Prepare environment